Advanced Rails with Rspec, Capybara, and friends

 Towards the bottom of the RSpec.configure do |config| you will see another important config:

 The infer_spec_type_from_file_location! setting.
-When enabled (which is just done by calling it with the bang method like you see here), specs will have added behaviors depending on what folder they are located in.
+When enabled by calling it with the bang method (!) as you see here, specs will have added behaviors depending on what folder they are located in.

 Those are the most critical parts of the rails_helper configuration, and in this tutorial, I will go over the default Rspec configuration only.
-Once you’ve finished the tutorial, feel free to explore the various settings.
+Once you’ve finished the tutorial, explore the various settings.

 Now that we have a Rspec installed, it is time to write your first spec.
 Exciting no?